Expectations of an Intern

 No.

 No. Students tend to be rather tech savvy, so you expose yourself to having your contacts accessed and risk having your text messages and emails read.
-The student may even send messages from your device while you think she is on task.
+The student may even send messages from your device while you think s/he is on task.

 The pre-internship interview is the final component of the internship application process.
 The overall purpose of this interview (approximately 15 minutes) is to determine a baseline level of the teacher candidate’s understandings, attitudes and dispositions as it relates to:

-• Content Knowledge
+- Content Knowledge

-• Pedagogical Knowledge
+- Pedagogical Knowledge

-• Attention to Issues of Equity and Diversity
+- Attention to Issues of Equity and Diversity

-• Professionalism
+- Professionalism

-• Communication
+- Communication

 Coordination of pre-internship interview scheduling is done by OFECP.
 The pre-internship interview is held either in mid-April through May or mid-October through November.
-Based on the interview results, interns will be invited to a second interview with the Program Director and the Director of the Office of Field Experiences and Clinical Practice.
+Based on the interview results, interns may be invited to a second interview with the Program Director and the Director of the Office of Field Experiences and Clinical Practice.

-Yes, interns should progress from teaching the mentor’s lessons to co-planning with the mentors to writing their own lesson plans for individual lessons by the end of Phase 1 (Interns are not expected to plan for large blocks of time but should be able to plan and implement individual lessons).
+Yes, interns should progress from teaching the mentor’s lessons, to co-planning with the mentors, to writing their own lesson plans for individual lessons by the end of Phase 1 (Interns are not expected to plan for large blocks of time but should be able to plan and implement individual lessons).
 Some interns need more support transitioning from writing hypothetical lessons on campus to lessons for real students.
-For this reason, mentors need to engage in metacognitive reflection and think alouds to help interns understand the internal processes of day to day lesson planning.
+For this reason, mentors need to engage in metacognitive reflection and think aloud to help interns understand the internal processes of day-to-day lesson planning.
 For further suggestions on how to make the invisible process visible, use the Lesson Planning Resource.
-The virtual environment could allow some interns to shine in this areas–interns have participated in a good deal of online learning as a user and may have some ideas about what works and what doesn’t!
+The virtual environment could allow some interns to shine in this area–interns have participated in a good deal of online learning as a user and may have some ideas about what works and what doesn’t!
 Also, they may be more comfortable trying and exploring new technology–asking interns to create parts of online modules (a WebQuest or HyperDoc for example) and providing feedback on differentiation or classroom considerations could be valuable.
 This same virtual environment could also present more of a challenge for some interns; in addition to scaffolding the intern responsibilities, spend some time talking about how lesson plans online are created and what your process is as interns are viewing online lesson content created by a mentor.

 Yes, the more experience they have teaching independently, the better.
 However, interns and mentors need to take into consideration the needs of P-12 students and interns in making this decision.
 This is not their first year of teaching, and it is a protected time for interns before they have full responsibility in a teaching position.
 It is better to add responsibility more slowly so that they can focus on their craft and reflect on their practice, which they will not have time to do during their first year of teaching.
 It may also be better for P-12 students to ensure high quality instruction for them.